Jthao24/jthao_phpcrudecrud/phpcrudecrud_deployment.md

 Therefore, we have to first know how to configure a Virtual Machine that is capable of running the server Apache2, using the PHP programming language, and the databases of MariaDB which is a distribution of MySQL.
 With that said, the Virtual Machine’s within VirtualBox will have a recommended set of settings of about 2GB (2048MB) of RAM, one single virtual CPU, and a 25GB virtual hard disk; and, usually this recommended set of settings will be sufficient.

 ### Section 4
-Now lets address how to create a VirtualBox Virtual Machine.
+Now let's address how to create a VirtualBox Virtual Machine.
 Here are the steps in which needs to be completed in order for us to create a VirtualBox Virtual Machine:

 1. Click on “new” and make sure that you are on the “Welcome” page if you do not see the “new” button.